jabusir/code-challenge/README.md

 There are two parts of the challenge which you'll see when you dive into things.
 You can get started with things by running `npm start`.

-## Submission

-Create a GitHub repo and email your point-of-contact the link.

 ## How do we evaluate your submission?

 1. Code cleanliness. 👉 *Does the code demonstrate a commitment legibility and understandability?*
 1. Code efficacy. 👉 *Does the code work?
 Does the code address the questions being asked?*
 1. Code efficiency. 👉 *Does the code exhibit an understanding of the problem and **drain the log sources efficiently?***

+## Submitting

+Create a GitHub repo and email your point-of-contact the link.